SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 In order to use this provider you need to do the following:

  * Create and bind a Redis Service instance to your application.
- * Add Steeltoe CloudFoundry config provider to your ConfigurationBuilder.
+ * Add Steeltoe Cloud Foundry config provider to your ConfigurationBuilder.
  * Add Redis ConnectionMultiplexer to your ServiceCollection.
  * Add DataProtection to your ServiceCollection & configure it to PersistKeysToRedis